Economy of New Zealand: 20th century

 The Reserve Bank of New Zealand was established as New Zealand's central bank on 1 August 1934.
 Up until that time New Zealand's monetary policy had been set in the United Kingdom, and the New Zealand Pound was issued by private banks.
-A separate central bank gave New Zealand's government control of monetary policy for the first time, although New Zealand remained part of the sterling area by pegging its pound to the British pound sterling until the introduction of the New Zealand dollar in 1967, after which the dollar was instead pegged to the United States dollar.
+A separate central bank gave New Zealand's government control of monetary policy for the first time, although New Zealand remained part of the sterling area by pegging its pound to the British pound sterling until the introduction of the New Zealand dollar in 1967, after which the dollar was instead pegged to the United States dollar, before being floated in 1985.

 By the mid-20th century, pastoral-farming products made up more than 90% of New Zealand's exports, 65% of which was going to Britain in the 1950s.
-Having a secure market with guaranteed prices also enabled New Zealand to impose high tariffs on imported goods from other countries.
+As a former colony, the United Kingdom provided New Zealand with preferential trade quotas.
+This also enabled New Zealand to impose high tariffs on imported goods from other countries.
 Tough import controls gave local manufacturers the ability to produce similar products locally, broaden the base of jobs available in New Zealand and still compete against higher priced imports.

-This prosperity continued up to 1955 at which point Britain stopped giving New Zealand guaranteed prices for its exports.
+This prosperity continued up to 1955 at which point Britain started phasing out preferential quotas.
 From then on, what New Zealand received was dictated by the free market.
 As a result, during the 1950s and 1960s the country's standard of living began to slip as the export sector was no longer able to pay for the level of imported goods required to meet the country's growing consumerism.